isb-cgc/examples-Compute/grid-engine/README.md

 elasticluster start <cluster-name>
 ```

 The "cluster-name" should match the name of a particular cluster in one of the configuration files.
-The cluster names can be found in the "cluster" sections of each configuration file ("[cluster/<cluster-name>]")  For example, the "samtools-index" cluster name can be found on the line "[cluster/samtools-index]" in [examples-Compute/grid-engine/elasticluster/config.d/samtools-index.config](elasticluster/config.d/samtools-index.config).
+The cluster names can be found in the "cluster" sections of each configuration file.
+For example, the "samtools-index" cluster name can be found on the line "[cluster/samtools-index]" in [examples-Compute/grid-engine/elasticluster/config.d/samtools-index.config](elasticluster/config.d/samtools-index.config).

 ###Step 3: Copy the setup script to the Grid Engine master